eobermuhlner/openforge-eobermuhlner/README.md

 They are designed to be printed directly on the flat bed of a resin printer.

+A little drain hole at the bottom prevents suction problems and the print to be filled with still liquid resin.

 - Dungeon Stone - Hollow Wall 2x2 inch

 [![Dungeon Stone - Hollow Wall 2x2 inch](hollow-standard-tiles/images/dungeon_stone_wall.wall.inch.2x.hollow.stl.png)](hollow-standard-tiles/stl/dungeon_stone_wall.wall.inch.2x.hollow.stl)